idrm/create-panono-backup/README.md

 ### Notes

+All timestamps used in the app are in UTC.

 A UPF package is the set of images that the Panono camera ball takes for each panorama.
 You can extract the images located in a UPF, and use 3rd party stitching software (e.g. PTGui, PanoramaStudio, etc.) to create your own panoramas.
 A tutorial on how to do that is available